A Quick Guide On How to Help Australian Farmers

 Help out regional and rural small businesses

 It’s not just the farmers who are doing it tough, it’s also the people living in towns.
-When farmers don’t have as much money, they’re less likely to go into town to spend money so every business suffers.
+When farmers don’t have as much money, they’re less likely to go into town to spend money, so every business suffers.
 Which is why organisations such as Buy from the Bush are so important.
 Through their social media accounts, they highlight rural and regional small businesses.
-It gives us the chance to find out about wonderful products and our money goes into the pockets where it’s needed.
+It gives us the chance to find out about wonderful products and our money goes to the pockets that need it.

 Volunteer your time

-Donate to a fundraiser like Fiver for Farmer
+Donate to a fundraiser like Fiver for a Farmer

 Become a fundraiser in your community

 There are lots of ways you can help fundraise donations for Australian farmers.
-You could set up a collection in your local community, school or church for non-perishable food supplies and water.
-You could hold a fete, raffle, cake stall in your local area.
-By setting up a GoFundMe to facilitate your fundraising, you can easily donate all your proceeds to Australian farmers through one of the charities mentioned above.
+You could set up a collection in your local community, school or church for non-perishable food supplies and water, or you could hold a fete, raffle or cake stall in your local area.
+By setting up a GoFundMe to facilitate your fundraising, you can easily donate all of your proceeds to help Australian farmers through one of the charities mentioned above.

-Even despite the much-needed rain we’ve had, it’s likely our farmers will need some help for some time to come.
+Even despite the much-needed rain we’ve had, it’s likely our farmers will still need some help for some time to come.
 Farmers are tough but there’s only so much they can handle.
-Without support, there’s no doubt we can help them get through this crippling drought.
+With our support, there’s no doubt we can help them get through this, and the many more, crippling droughts.

-Maybe your friends are asking for advice on how to donate to farmers in Australia.
+Maybe your friends are asking for advice on how to help Australian farmers?
 Try starting your own GoFundMe page to gather their donations on behalf of a community or relief charity.
 We might be distanced by vast open plains, but it has never been easier to make a difference.